 For children with special needs, developing and strengthening memory skills can greatly enhance their academic, social, and everyday functioning.
-Every child is unique, and tailored strategies can help them better retain and recall information.
-Here are 10 effective ways to boost memory in children with special needs:
+Every child is unique, and tailored strategies can help them retain and recall information better.
+You can utilize our listings to locate specialized services.
+From SEN schools and therapy services like ABA, occupational, speech, and physical therapy, to unique programs like animal-assisted therapies and sensory integration, our database connects you with trusted providers throughout the UK.

 1. Incorporate Multi-Sensory Learning

-Use techniques to engage multiple senses when teaching new concepts.
+Use techniques to engage multiple senses when teaching and explaining new concepts.
 For example, use visual aids, hands-on activities, auditory instructions, and tactile experiences.
 If teaching about animals, show pictures, play sounds, and use toy models or textured books to reinforce learning.

 2. Break Information into Small Steps